ikavyaaaa/ServerConfiguration/README.md

 2. **Add the code to your project**:

-   - **Copy the ServerConfiguration.swift file into your iOS project.
+   - Copy the ServerConfiguration.swift file into your iOS project.
-   - **Ensure that you have set up the correct build configurations (Development, Staging, and Production).
+   - Ensure that you have set up the correct build configurations (Development, Staging, and Production).

+3. **Configure the build flags**:

+    - Go to Build Settings in Xcode.
+    - Add the following flags under Swift Compiler - Custom Flags > Other Swift Flags:
+        - DEV for Development
+        - STAGING for Staging
+        - PROD for Production